wentin/sketch-states-switch/README.md

 ##### Switch To State 03: `⌃` + `⌥` + `3` ----------- (`ctrl` + `alt` + `3`)
 ##### Switch To State 04: `⌃` + `⌥` + `4` ----------- (`ctrl` + `alt` + `4`)
 ##### Switch To State 05: `⌃` + `⌥` + `5` ----------- (`ctrl` + `alt` + `5`)
+Currently there are 5 states available.
+However you can override previously set states, and recylce these 5 states.
 ##Contact

 * Follow [@DesignJokes](http://twitter.com/DesignJokes) on Twitter